Barteus/kubeflow-examples/kubecon-eu-2022/README.md

 **Do not** add new line character at the end of file!!!

+Add the `mlflow` container to Azure.
+You can do it in Azure console.

 ## Datacenter

 Minimum of 4 CPU and 16GB RAM is required.